Culture of Alberta: Food

 Alberta's ranches contain just over 40% of the country's beef cattle herd.
 Accordingly, beef is one of the province's most prominent foods.
 One of Alberta's most famous restaurants is Hy's Steakhouse, which was founded in Calgary in 1955 by Hy Aisenstat, and has since opened restaurants in several other Canadian cities.
 Other iconic steakhouses include the Longview Steakhouse and Caesars Steakhouse.
-Historically, most small towns in the province had a Chinese Café on their main streets, and Canadian-Chinese cuisine remains an important food.
+Historically, most small towns in the province had a Chinese café on their main streets, and Canadian-Chinese cuisine remains an important food tradition.
 The dish ginger beef was invented in the 1970s by chef George Wong at the Silver Inn in Calgary.
 In central Alberta, which has a large population of Eastern-European descent, pierogies are a popular food.
 Pierogies are often served in Ukrainian churches and community halls in small towns.
 During Stampede week in Calgary, communities across the city host free pancake breakfasts to celebrate the event.

 Signature ingredients of Alberta include honey, canola, Red Fife wheat, Saskatoon berries, and root vegetables.
 Alberta is the fifth-largest honey-producing region in the world, producing 40 million pounds of honey a year, which is half the total production of Canada.
 Albertan honey is distinct for its white colour and creamy consistency due to local red clover and alfalfa.
 Canola, short for "Canadian oil", was developed in Alberta, and the province produces 15 million tonnes annually.
 Red Fife wheat was the first breed of wheat to grow in Canada, is credited for having saved pioneers from starvation, and can be found in Alberta bakeries in sourdough loaves, baguettes, croissants, and more.
 Saskatoon berries are indigenous to Alberta, are typically used in jams, jellies, pies, and butter tarts, and have historically been used for tea and to make pemmican.